s54a/projectinit/Readme.md

 ![size difference](./images/big.png)
 ![size difference](./images/small.png)

-**So the Pacakge Size is reduced by 300 Kilo Bytes**
+**So the Package Size is reduced by 300 Kilo Bytes**

 ## Source Code

-Every time when I look at the open source I feel it is a hassel to navigate around files to see the code.
+Every time when I look at the open source I feel it is a hassle to navigate around files to see the code.

 And this project source code is in a single file.